pikalover6/Wafl/README.md

 Questions:

-Q: I dont't know how to open a root terminal.
+Q: I don't know how to open a root terminal.
 A: Open a terminal windows, type sudo su and enter your password.
 You are now in a root terminal.

 Q: Is this actually a one-click installer?